aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/specialized-recognition-methods/receipt/_index.md

 Aspose.OCR offers a special recognition algorithm that extracts text from scanned receipts, which can then be automatically sent to corporate platforms for approval and reimbursement.

-To extract text from a receipt, use [`recognize_receipt()`](https://reference.aspose.com/ocr/cpp/groupAspose#gad6ee0f380aeea5adafdee65a241f7030) method.
-This method allows you to customize recognition accuracy, performance, and other [settings](/ocr/cpp/settings/).
+To extract text from a receipt, use [`asposeocr_recognize_receipt()`](https://reference.aspose.com/ocr/cpp/groupAspose#ga7f7cbde7a19845e9327283489d85b62e) function.
+This function allows you to customize recognition accuracy, performance, and other [settings](/ocr/cpp/settings/).

 ```cpp
 std::string image_path = "receipt.png";